 An easy way to make your hot water heater more efficient is to keep it regularly maintained.
 Regular maintenance, as stated earlier, will also increase the lifespan.
 Regular maintenance includes periodically flushing your tank of water and replacing anode rods.

 You have quite a few options when it comes to a new water heater.
 The first thing you need to determine is what type of energy you’ll be using to heat your home.
 Electricity?
 Fuel oil?
 Natural gas?
 Solar?
 Propane?
 If you have more than one option available, consider which would be the least expensive.

-The installation costs vary based off of several factors, the largest of which being the type of water heater you are having installed.
+The installation costs vary based on several factors, the largest of which is the type of water heater you are having installed.
 A full installation with a traditional hot water heater will be on the lower end of the estimate, and tankless water heaters will be on the higher end.
-As stated before, the new high efficiency hot waters heaters will cost more, due to a larger size and more insulation.
+As stated before, the new high-efficiency hot waters heaters will cost more, due to a larger size and more insulation.

 Do You Still Have Questions?